Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FHqvzjGbhvg.md

 ### Transcript

-> will there be dlc after 1.0 i don't know no idea we didn't even know when 1.0 is
+> will there be dlc after 1.0 I don't know no idea we didn't even know when 1.0 is